yohm/oacis_watcher/samples/candidates/README.md

     - {p2: 2.0, p3: -4.0}
 ```

-If the result of a Run is 1, we stop the iteration.
-When the result is 0, we try the next candidate parameters until all the candidates are tried.
+For each "p1", we try the first candidates.
+If they are not satisfactory, find the next candidate and executes the job from OACIS.
-(To see this behavior, the simulator which returns 1 or 0 randomly is used as a surrogate.)
+The iteration continues until we found satisfactory results for all "p1" or no futher candidate is found.

 # How to run